tamnguyen98/wsuv-time-logger/README.md

+# Instructions
 For Mac:
     -Rename chromedriver_v80_macOS to just chromedriver
     -move it to /usr/local/bin
 For Windows
     -Rename your chromedriver executable to just chromedriver -Run the chromedriver executable (according to your chrome's version) first *before* you run the script
+(Or download your version here https://chromedriver.chromium.org/downloads)

 -Use pip to install selenium (if haven't already): pip install selenium -Edit the Schedule file to fit your schedule, while KEEPING format and name (seel below)